simitter/CollectMe/README.md

-== Introduction ==
+## Introduction
 Collect Me keeps track of your mounts and titles in the game and can show you your missing mounts and titles with additional information where to get them.
-It also can summon companions and mounts randomly with a priority list. wBasic Features
+It also can summon companions and mounts randomly with a priority list.

+## Basic Features

-    * Ignore List for titles, mounts and companions
+ * Ignore List for mount and titles
-    * Filters for titles, mounts and companions
+ * Filters for mounts and titles
-    * Source-information of pets, mounts and titles
+ * Source-information of mounts and titles
-    * 3d model preview of companions and mounts (sometimes ;) )
+ * 3D model preview of mounts
+ * Zone- and priority-based random mount-summoning
  * Priority-based random pet-summoning
  * auto-summoning companions on moving

-Known Bugs

-On some occasions the Collect Me Summon Button doesn't show up directly after log-in in.
-A simple workaround should be the slash command:
-/cm randomcompanion
+ * WowAce profile support

-Usage
+## Usage
+Collect Me creates two macros for mount and companion summoning.
+All other features and settings can be accessed on the main window

-Slash Commands
+## Slash Commands

-    * /collectme or /cm will bring up the main window.
+ * /collectme or /cm will bring up the main window
-    * /cm config or /cm options will bring up the options directly.
+ * /cm randomcompanion or /cm rc will summon a random companion bases on your priority list
-    * /cm randomcompanion will summon a random companion by using the priority list.
+ * /cm randommount or /cm rm will summon a random companion bases on your priority list
-    * You also can use the "Collect Me" button in the Blizzard Pet/Mount Tab to start the add-on.
+ * You also can use the "Collect Me" button in the Blizzard Mount Tab to start the add-on

-The Main Window
+## The Main Window

 When you start the Main Window the add-on will automatically build a mount, pet, title list based on your faction, class.
 By hovering over a pet/mount/title with the mouse you will receive additional information where to get it.